Blog Promotion In the Age Of Content Overload: A 2022 Guide31 min read

-In 2020, bloggers are facing their toughest challenge yet…and it’s called content saturation.
-Gone are the days when you could tweet something a few times on social media and get peoples’ attention.
+In 2022, bloggers are facing their toughest challenge yet.
+Content saturation.
+Gone are the days when blog promotion meant a single tweet to get people’s attention.
 Now, the competition is fierce.
 Every brand worth its salt has a blog, and they all want you to read it.

-But here’s the thing: content marketing still works!
-It still drives high-quality traffic, gets you new readers and more subscribers.
-In 2019, 53% of marketers still said blogging was their top priority.
+But here’s the thing.
+Content marketing still works!
+It drives high-quality traffic and gets you new readers and more subscribers.
+In 2022, 56% of marketers say blogging is an effective strategy for lead generation.
 But it’s how you promote new content, in the age of content overload, that is key.

 - Work with micro-influencers